-1) Chris is in real estate and has a great working knowledge of issues that arise in home services.
+- Chris is in real estate and has a great working knowledge of issues that arise in-home services.

-2) Despite his knowledge there were issues that weren’t identified, yet could have been very harmful if we hadn’t addressed them.
+- Despite his knowledge there were issues that weren’t identified yet could have been very harmful if we hadn’t addressed them.

-3) Many other homes have the same issues but customers are unaware.
+- Many other homes have the same issues, but customers are unaware.

 Chris’ home on the north side of Indianapolis is around 1,000 ft. sq. and was built in 1988.
 The majority of the home was still original when he purchased it a few years ago and he’s been steadily replacing the dated items.
-On his list this year was the air conditioner, and that’s when he called Homesense.
+On his list, this year was the air conditioner, and that’s when he called Homesense Heating & Cooling.

-While there was some space limitations inside, the sizing and installation of the new air conditioner was pretty straightforward.
-Chris found Homesense through the internet and chose us because of our quality reviews, and had a good rapport with our technician who inspected the issue initially.
+While there were some space limitations inside, the sizing and installation of the new air conditioner was pretty straightforward.
+Chris found Homesense Heating & Cooling through the internet and chose us because of our quality reviews, and had a good rapport with our technician who inspected the issue initially.

 During the installation of the new air conditioner we found an issue that so many homeowners are unaware of, even if they’re educated on how the systems work.
 Upon removing the old evaporator coil, which sits on top of most furnaces, (see picture) we were able to look into the furnace.
 This view, which is only accessible when the coil is removed or with special snaking devices with cameras, allowed our technician to look down on the heat exchangers of the furnace.